Tobibiggest/Class-Balancing-methods-using-a-fraud-detection-model/README.md

 ## PROJECT OVERVIEW
 The project is aimed to help the company's credit card fraud identification system.
-The mission is to build a fraud detection model using the dataset given this project showcase strenght in class balancing and neural networks.
+The mission is to build a fraud detection model using the dataset given.

+this project showcase strenght in class balancing and neural networks.

 This project involves: